Maurice (novel): Plot summary

-After their first night together, Maurice panics, fearing he will be exposed as a homosexual.
-Alec is wounded by Maurice's refusal to answer his letters and threatens to expose him.
-Maurice goes to Lasker Jones one more time.
-Knowing that the therapy is failing, he tells Maurice to consider relocating to a country where same-sex relationships are legal, such as France or Italy.
-Maurice wonders if same-sex relationships will ever be acceptable in England to which Lasker Jones replies, "I doubt it.
-England has always been disinclined to accept human nature."
+After their first night together, Maurice panics over giving his first time to an uneducated lower-class man and fears he will be exposed or blackmailed by Alec.
+He goes to Lasker Jones one more time but the hypnotism fails even more than the first time.
+On the way home, Maurice finally accepts himself as a homosexual but resolves to stick to his class.

-Maurice and Alec meet at the British Museum in London to discuss the blackmail.
-It becomes clear that they are in love with each other.
+Meanwhile, wounded by Maurice's refusal to answer his letters and treating him as just a servant for sexual service, Alec resorts to threatening Maurice in order to get his attention.
+Maurice finally agrees to meet with Alec at the British Museum in London.
+They discuss the situation and their respective misunderstandings, but it soon becomes clear that they are in love with each other after both have become tired of hurting each other.

-After another night together, Alec tells Maurice that he is emigrating to Argentina and will not return.
-Maurice asks Alec to stay with him and indicates that he is willing to give up his social and financial position, as well as his job.
-Alec does not accept the offer.
-After initial resentment, Maurice decides to bid Alec farewell.
-He is taken aback when Alec is not at the harbour.
-In a hurry, he makes for the Durhams' estate, where the two lovers were supposed to have met before at a boathouse.
-He finds Alec, who assumes Maurice had received the telegram Alec had sent to his residence.
-Alec had changed his mind and intends to stay with Maurice, telling him that they "shan't be parted no more."
+They spend another night together at a hotel.
+In the morning Alec tells Maurice that he is emigrating to Argentina with his family.
+Maurice asks Alec to stay with him and indicates that he is willing to give up his social and financial position, as well as his job to live and work with Alec.
+Alec tells him that will not work but only ruin them both and leaves.
+After initial torment, Maurice decides to bid Alec farewell at Southampton.
+He is taken aback when Alec does not show up at the port but immediately realizes what that means.

+In a hurry, Maurice makes for the Durhams' estate, where the two lovers were supposed to have met before in a boathouse at the request of Alec in his letters.
+There, he finds Alec, who assumes Maurice had received the telegram Alec had sent to him.
+Alec had changed his mind and intends to stay with Maurice, telling him that they "shan't be parted no more".

-Maurice visits Clive and outlines what has happened with Alec.
+Maurice visits Clive and outlines what has happened with Alec in order to say goodbye to Clive and to his old life.
 Clive is left speechless and unable to comprehend.
 Maurice leaves to be with Alec, and Clive never sees him again.